Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 What Makes the Takamine 50th Anniversary Guitar Such a Good Instrument?

-I've not been able to confirm how many of these instruments were produced, but I can say with complete surety that the number was far, far greater than the forty units for the Takamine fortieth anniversary guitar.
-These fiftieth anniversary guitars are much more widely available, and they are much more affordable.
+I've not been able to confirm how many of these instruments were produced, but I can say with complete surety that the number was far, far greater than the forty units for the Takamine 40th-anniversary guitar.
+These 50th-anniversary guitars are much more widely available, and they are much more affordable.

 This is not an all solid wood production, the back and sides of this instrument are of laminated mahogany.
 This makes this guitar a much more affordable thing to purchase, and because this is an acoustic/electric offering, the indication of the lamination is that these were produced to be stage guitars.
 Beautiful stage guitars which folks will covet, yes.